2gatherproject/decentralized-social-apps-guide/README.md

 #### Decentralized and Distributed Databases
 * [ClickHouse](https://clickhouse.tech/) - Distributed SQL OLAP DB
 * [Cockroach DB](https://github.com/cockroachdb/cockroach) - Distributed SQL DB, which is written in Go and can be compiled to WASM to run on devices
+* [CozoDB](https://github.com/cozodb/cozo) - A transactional, relational-graph-vector database that uses Datalog for query.
+Run on mobile or in the browser.
+* [Electric SQL](https://github.com/electric-sql/electric) - Local-first sync layer for web and mobile apps.
+Build reactive, realtime, local-first apps directly on Postgres
 * [FoundationDB](https://github.com/apple/foundationdb) - The open source, distributed, transactional key-value store from Apple.
 * [FlockDB](https://github.com/twitter-archive/flockdb) - Distributed graph database in Scala
 * [Fluree](https://github.com/fluree/db) - Fluree is an immutable, temporal, ledger-backed semantic graph database that has a cloud-native architecture.
 It supports a "Data Defending Itself" authorization strategy.
 (See more below under concepts.)
 There is a build that [runs in the browser](https://github.com/fluree/fluree-react).
 * [Gun](https://github.com/amark/gun) - P2P browser-based graph database.
 See also above
 * [JanusGraph](https://github.com/JanusGraph/janusgraph) - Distributed graph database in Java
+* [KVRocks](https://github.com/apache/kvrocks) - Kvrocks is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
+No listed webassembly/browser build, but could be possible?
 * [mvSQLite](https://github.com/losfair/mvsqlite) - Distributed SQLite that runs on top of FoundationDB.
+* [OrbitDB](https://github.com/orbitdb/orbit-db) - Distributed DB implementing CRDTs on IPFS
 * [Nebula](https://github.com/vesoft-inc/nebula) - Distributed graph database in C++
 * [SurrealDB](https://github.com/surrealdb/surrealdb) - A scalable, distributed, embeddable, collaborative, document-graph database, for the realtime web.
 * [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) - Distributed least authority object capabilities database in Python
+* [TiDB](https://github.com/pingcap/tidb) - TiDB is an open-source, cloud-native, distributed, MySQL-Compatible database for elastic scale and real-time analytics.
+Can be run in browser [using webassembly](https://www.pingcap.com/blog/tidb-in-the-browser-running-a-golang-database-on-webassembly/)
+* [TiKV](https://github.com/tikv/tikvcozo) - Distributed transactional key-value database, originally created to complement TiDB.
+Can be [run in browser](https://github.com/bsdelf/tikv-browser)
 * [Titan](https://github.com/thinkaurelius/titan) - Distributed graph database in Java

 #### Decentralized Search and Indexing